All submissions are due by April 28, 2017.

-The Artistic Discovery Contest is open to all high school students in the 7th District.
+The Congressional Art Contest is open to all high school students in the 7th District.
 The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 All entries must be an original in concept, design and execution.
 To confirm these requirements are met, please complete this form and submit it with your work.